javierSanchez5/CI-CD-Nodejs-ECR/README.md

 # application Node JS

 ## Description
 Node js application that will be running in an ECS service with Fargate.
-The application read data from a database (RDS postgres).
-Every branches has its own workflow to deploy the image to a ECR y be tested in AWS.
+The application write and read data from a database (RDS postgres).
+Every branches has its own workflow to deploy the image to a ECR and be tested in AWS.

 ## Environments
 ![env](github.png)